 Access and Participation

-In terms of access, we will continue to deliver impactful outreach activity through our network of Hertfordshire schools, and with our Uni Connect programme, to support participation increases for under-represented groups to both the University and to the sector.
+In terms of access, we will continue to deliver impactful outreach activity through our network of Hertfordshire schools, and with our Uni Connect programme, to support participation increases for underrepresented groups to both the University and to the sector.
 We have also made good progress in areas such as continuation and attainment for both disadvantaged (measured by low participation and low income) and disabled students.
 Graduate data reveals high overall progression for all students, including into highly skilled employment and higher further study.
-We are particularly proud of the tailored 1:1 support we offer our care experienced students.
+We are particularly proud of the 1-1 support we offer our care experienced and estranged/independent students.

 Our data also highlights areas for improvement where gaps exist or are widening.
 In our latest Access and Participation Plan (2020/21 – 2024-25), we draw on evidence and evaluations to identify where these gaps are widest and where we need to allocate resource and activity in order to achieve equality of opportunity and outcomes for all students.